Schwäbisch Hall (district): Geography

 The two rivers Jagst and Kocher, tributaries to the Neckar, flow through the district.
 The landscapes covered by the district are the Hohenlohe plain (Hohenloher Ebene), the Swabian-Franconian Forest (Schwäbisch-Fränkischen Waldberge), which includes part of the Mainhardt Forest, and the Frankenhöhe.

 Partnerships

 The district maintains partnerships with the district Delitzsch (now part of Nordsachsen) in Saxony and the Polish commune of Zamość.

 Coat of arms

 The coat of arms shows a coin in the top part.
 The city of Schwäbisch Hall was one of the most important minting towns, the local coin Heller was well known in all of Germany.
 Below the coin are two hooks, taken from the coat of arms of the district Crailsheim, as well as from the city of Gaildorf.
-The black-and-white checkered area in the bottom is taken from the coat of arms of the Hohenzollern dynasty, who ruled the area historically.
+The black-and-white checkered area at the bottom is taken from the coat of arms of the Hohenzollern dynasty, who ruled the area historically.